this picture and the next two (2007)

 Life and works

-The story is that he promised mrs Pedersen when they just were married, that he would make their house so beautiful that people from all around would come to take a look.
+In the late 1940s the couple had to leave Rønland and they moved to Thyborøn, a moving Mrs Pedersen didn't like very much.
+The story says that Alfred Pedersen promised her that he would make their new house in Thyborøn so beautiful, that people from all around would come to take a look.

 The shell decorations on the exterior wall in general are applied to a blue or gray surface.
 The interior has been abundantly decorated too, although the basic color there is not blue or gray, but a kind of yellow-brown.